mao1756/tlhcrimemap/documents/git_tutorial.md

 ## Approving the pull request

-Ask the other member of your team to approve your pull request.
+Ask the other member of your team to approve your pull request (or approve it yourself).

 ## Delete the branch from GitHub